Principal Investigator: Dr. Corey Tarwater

 My lab focuses on how the environment and individual influence life history trade-offs, aging and reproductive behaviors, links between behavior and fast/slow life histories, and the impacts of climate on breeding behaviors.

-Every song sparrow on Mandarte Island, British Columbia has been monitored throughout its life since 1975 when Jamie Smith began work on the island.
-Peter Arcese took over the population in 1981 and has been monitoring it ever since.
-Many people have contributed to the study of song sparrows over the past 44 years and our lab is incredibly lucky to be able to work on this system.
+Studies of song sparrows on Mandarte Island were initiated by Frank Tompa (1960-3), restarted by Jamie N. M. Smith in 1975, and continued after 1991 by Peter Arcese.
+Wes Hochachka, Alice Cassidy, Lukas Keller, Jane Reid, Andy Davis, Mike Janssen, Mark Sloan, Ryan Germain, Corey Tarwater, Katherine Carbeck, Megan Duchense and many others have contributed to this long-term study of song sparrows and our lab is incredibly lucky to be able to work on this system.
 Long-term research has primarily focused on population dynamics in small populations.
 More recent work has focused on using the detailed social and genetic pedigree (1993 - present) to examine inbreeding and mating systems, relative effects of individual vs. habitat quality on fitness, and the impacts of fox sparrows on song sparrows.

 Funding sources: